eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 - **Syntax highlighting**

-	- Enables syntax highlighting for COBOL code as long as you have an appropriate third-party syntax highlighting extension installed.
+	- Enables syntax highlighting for COBOL code.

 - **Syntax Coloring** (with third-party plugins)

-	- Contrasting colors used in displayed code for ease of identifying and distinguishing keywords, variables, code snippets and paragraphs.
+	- Contrasting colors used in displayed code for ease of identifying and distinguishing keywords, variables, and paragraphs.

 - **Copybook Support**